-Below is a fairly comprehensive list* of Seattle movie theaters, including first run movie theaters and cinema multiplexes, second run discount movie theaters, and art film houses.
-Check this list anytime you’re in the mood to see something on the big screen and want to conserve your entertainment dollars while doing so.
+Below is a comprehensive list* of movie theaters in the Seattle-Tacoma area, including independent first-run movie theaters, art film houses and second-run discount movie theaters, major cinema multiplexes, and drive-in theaters in the Puget Sound region.
+Check this list anytime you’re in the mood to see something on the big screen.
+We provide insight on their discount prices so you can conserve your entertainment dollars while enjoying a good flick.

 *Let us know if you have a favorite theater that we left off our list.
 Email us: email@example.com.